Pre-order open Model N°01 / 2026 Made in Perth

 Where is the KEY client app actually hosted?

 On the device itself.
 The ESP32 inside Favilla KEY runs a local HTTP server, and when you connect to the device on your local network your browser fetches the entire client app from the hardware.
 There's no server in a datacenter.
 No Vercel, no Netlify, no DNS that can be hijacked.
 If we as a company disappear tomorrow, your device and the app on it keep working.
-The same architecture also means the app can never be silently updated against your will — it's part of the firmware, which only changes when you flash a signed update yourself.
+The app can never be silently updated against your will.
+It's part of the firmware, which only changes when you flash a signed update yourself.

 What happens if I lose the device?

-You'll have a recovery option set during onboarding — either an encrypted backup you keep yourself or a derived passphrase you can use to restore on a new device.
+You'll have a recovery option set during onboarding: either an encrypted backup you keep yourself or a derived seed you can use to restore on a new device.
 We don't keep any backups for you.
-We have no way to recover your key.
+We have no way to recover your keys.
 That's the point.

 Is the firmware open source?

-Yes.
-Both the firmware and the KEY client are published with reproducible builds.
-The client ships inside the firmware — there's no separate download — so verifying the firmware is the same as verifying the app.
-You can build it from source, hash the binary, and check it matches what's on your device.
+That's the plan, and the architecture is built for it.
+The firmware and the KEY client are designed to be published with reproducible builds, and because the client ships inside the firmware (there's no separate download) verifying the firmware verifies the app too.
+You'll be able to build it from source, hash the binary, and check it matches what's on your device.
+The public repo lands with the first release.

 How much does it cost and when can I get one?